AEGISS -- Atomic orbital and Entropy-based Guided Inference for Space Selection -- A novel semi-automated active space selection workflow for quantum chemistry and quantum computing applications: Background theory and previous efforts

+\item{\textit{Active Space Selection based on 1st order perturbation theory (ASS1ST)}: ASS1ST ~\cite{ass1st2019, ass1st2020}, is a bottom-up automated active space selection scheme designed to remove the system-specific expertise typically required for multi-configuration calculations.
+Starting from a minimal seed active space, ASS1ST runs strongly contracted-NEVPT2 and diagonalizes the internal and external blocks of the unrelaxed first-order 1-RDM to obtain quasi-natural orbitals and their occupation numbers (NOONs).
+The actie space is extendend iteratively self consistently by including orbitals with occupation far from 2 and 0.}

 \item \textit{Atomic Valence Active Space (AVAS)}: AVAS is an automated procedure that allows one to build active spaces starting from a list of atomic valence orbitals and a single determinant wavefunction~\cite{Sayfutyarova_2017_AVAS}.
 Setting out from a (user) pre-defined set of atomic valence orbitals, it includes all molecular orbitals with a sufficiently large overlap of the predefined set.
 To this end, AVAS uses a simple linear algebra rotation between the set of occupied and virtual orbitals in order to maximize the desired atomic valence character.
-In particular, the aim is to isolate the part of the reference wavefunction which involves the set of preselected atomic orbitals from the part which is not related, and define the active space on the first one. \item \textit{Single-orbital entropy}: The single orbital entropy is a measure derived from quantum information theory, widely used in the context of quantum chemistry, to analyze and define active space.
-In particular, it is the fundamental metric used in the automated active space selection algorithm AutoCAS~\cite{Stein2016, Stein2017, Stein2019, Bensberg2023}.
-Physically, the single orbital entropy, $S(1)_p$, quantifies the amount of correlation or entanglement of a given orbital $p$ with respect to the rest of the system.
-The single orbital entropy $S(1)_p$ for a specific orbital $p$ is defined as: where $\alpha$ iterates over the possible occupations of a given spatial orbital, and $\omega_{\alpha,p}$ are the eigenvalues of the 1-orbital reduced density matrix (1o-RDM) of orbital $p$.
-For example, in the context of DMRG, the 1o-RDM can be obtained from the density matrix of the MPS representing the approximated wavefunction of the system by tracing out all sites except the $p$-th one.
-Orbitals with high single orbital entropy are likely to play a key role in the description of the correlated electronic structure and should be included in the active space, whereas low-entropy orbitals are typically less relevant for static correlation and can be excluded from the CAS.
-The AutoCAS procedure uses $S(1)_p$, which has been obtained from a partially converged -- that is, a low bond dimension -- MPS wavefunction, to aid the active space selection.
-By constructing threshold plots, as defined in Ref.~\citenum{Stein2017}, active spaces can be easily identified.
-An example of a threshold plot is reported in Fig.~\ref{fig:th_plot_examples}, where the number of active orbitals for a given single orbital entropy is on the $y$-axis, and on the $x$-axis, $S(1)_p$ relative to the maximum single orbital entropy, $S(1)_{max}$.
-In this way, the number of active orbitals that fall above a certain fraction of $S(1)_{max}$\ can quickly be determined from a large set of candidate orbitals.
-Finally, an active space can be identified as a plateau in a threshold plot, corresponding to an invariance of active orbitals given a range of consecutive thresholds of the relative $S(1)_p$\ value.\\
+In particular, the aim is to isolate the part of the reference wavefunction which involves the set of preselected atomic orbitals from the part which is not related, and define the active space on the first one.